-Many belive that this world is created by God, because it is not possible for an ordinary man to create such a wonderful world.
-But this belief is erroneous.
-There are many fallacies in believing that God created this world.
+Many believe that this world is created by God, because it is not possible for an ordinary man to create such a wonderful world.

-The first querry which arises in 'Why did God create this universe?
+The first querry which arises is 'Why did God create this universe?
 Where was he staying when the universe was not in existence?
 Is it that God did not like to remain alone and therefore, he created this world for play (leela)?
 By propounding this view, God will have to be likened to a child.

-If you still state that God created the world, the next question will arise who created God? and again one will ask who created the creator of God? and in this way where will this series of questions end?
+If you still state that God created the world, the next question will arise who created God?
+And again one will ask who created the Creator of God?
+And in this way where will this series of questions end?
 Again follow.
-If we believe that God created the world, the next question which arises is why did God create such a strange world in which we find the happy and the miserable, a prince and a pauper, the mainsed and the lame, the blind and the deaf, the well fed and the famished.
+If we believe that God created the world, the next question which arises is why did God create such a strange world in which we find the happy and the miserable, a prince and a pauper, the maimed and the lame, the blind and the deaf, the well fed and the famished.
 All are equal in the eyes of God.
 Why then this partiality in making one happy and the other miserable?
 Why one is made to live and the other is ordained to die?
 What was the purpose of God in doing this?
-If you say that these oddities are the effect of Karma. one will ask "Where did Karma come from in case of a newly created being?"
-Therefore, one must believe that this world has been in existence from the times eternal, that souls have also existed from timese ternal and Karmas also, from the point of view of flow, are without any beginning and have been existing all along during the past eternity.
+If you say that these oddities are the effect of Karma, one will ask "Where did Karma come from in case of a newly created being?"
+Therefore, one must believe that this world has been in existence from the times eternal, that souls have also existed from times eternal and Karmas also, from the point of view of flow, are without any beginning and have been existing all along during the past eternity.
 Souls bind themselves by fresh Karmas while the old ones get exhausted by enjoyment.
 In this way according to Karmas the soul's condition keeps on changing.
 Therefore, it would be erroneous to believe that God is the creator of this world.

 Imagine what trouble and anxiety the head of a family of ten members has to undergo in maintaining the members.
 It is also said that "uneasy lies the head that wears a crown."
-Then what will be the extent of anxiety of

-God who has to look after the whole universe?
+Then what will be the extent of anxiety of God who has to look after the whole universe?
 Thus God must be deemed to be having greater worries and troubles even than us and how can He with such worry and trouble be called happy and contented?
 If God was really omnipotent why did he not create every one happy and equal and similar to each other?